I was not a good singer when I was young.

 - Vocal Warm-Up: Put Your Best Voice Forward — American Academy of Otolaryngology

-Mouth Shape and Tongue Position
+4. Mouth Shape And Tongue Position

 Shaping your mouth and positioning your tongue correctly is what allows you to sing in tune and to properly formulate your words.

-How to Shape Your Mouth When You Sing
+How To Shape Your Mouth When You Sing

 Some of the following singing tips and exercises may feel a bit exaggerated and strange at first, but if you want to learn to sing better, don’t let that discourage you.
 With bit of practice, you’ll get them down and your singing will benefit greatly.

-- Open your mouth wide.
 This is especially important when singing vowels.
 You want to make sure your mouth is open when singing vowels.
 If you are struggling with this, try putting two to three fingers inside your mouth and keep it that open while you practice singing vowels.
 Obviously, you won’t want to keep it open that wide when you actually sing, but opening it much wider than you need to, should make it feel more natural to keep it open a bit wider than you are used to.